 - Use cold, clean water that hasn’t been boiled.
 It can be filtered, bottled or from the tap but preferably not distilled as this can result in a flat taste.

-- Bring the water to a rolling boil then let cool for a minute until it’s 195° to 205° F. (tiny bubbles on the surface).
+- Bring the water to a rolling boil then let cool for a minute until it’s 195° to 205° F. (You will see tiny bubbles on the surface).
 The right water temperature will help you achieve that right balance of tannins.

 - Use one tea bag or 1 to 2 teaspoons of tea leaves per 6 to 8 ounces of water, depending on personal preference.